Stuycs-K/final-project-5-liu-chenrui/README.md

 4. Let a zombie reach the end to the lawnmower.
 5. At this point you should have a nice bunch of zombies.
 You can blow up a 3x3 radius of zombies with cherry bomb.
 6. Let a zombie reach the end for the game to stop.

+## Presentation Link

+## Potential Major Bugs

+- After a plant has been eaten such as the peashooter, it's possible that it may continue to shoot peas as a ghost.
+Just try to plant the peashooters as close to the lawnmowers as possible.